 You may feel pressure, tingling, a burning sensation or momentary shooting pain when your provider injects the epidural.
 Or you may not feel anything.
 If you have any discomfort during the injection, it usually disappears once the injection is finished.

-If you feel intense sharp pain during or after your epidural procedure, tell your provider immediately.
+Tell your provider immediately if you feel intense, sharp pain during or after your epidural procedure.

 Epidurals are usually safe, but there are risks of certain side effects and complications.
-Although rare, risks and complications that apply to all types of epidural procedures include:
+Although rare, risks and complications can include:

 There’s a common belief that getting an epidural will lead to back pain, but it’s very rare for an epidural to cause long-term or chronic back problems.